 Short-toothed mountain mint (Pycnanthemum muticum) produces 2- to 3-foot-tall stems with intensely mint-scented, deep green leaves.
 Button-like, green heads with small, pinkish white flowers appear in mid- to late summer over long-lasting, silvery bracts.
-The plant spreads by creeping roots to form large patches: a fast spreader in the loose, rich soil of a typical garden border but perfect for a “wild” area, large naturalistic border, or meadow planting.
+The plant spreads by creeping roots to form large patches: perhaps too much of a spreader in the loose, rich soil of a typical garden border but perfect for a “wild” area, large naturalistic border, or meadow planting.
 Bees, butterflies, and other pollinators love it!
 It’s a fragrant addition to handheld bouquets too.

 Short-toothed mountain mint is native to most of the eastern United States.
-I collected these seeds from plants that grow wild in my meadow, where they grow very close to P. tenuifolium and P. virginianum.
+I collected these seeds from plants that grow wild in my meadow in Bucks County, PA, where they grow very close to P. tenuifolium and P. virginianum.
 I’m not sure how likely they are to cross, but in the interest of full disclosure, please be aware that there might be some possibility of natural hybridization.
 Full sun.
 Perennial; Zones 4 to 8.

-Collected in late October 2021.
-Provenance Milford Township, Bucks County, PA.
+Collected in late October 2022.
 At least 30 seeds.
-One packet per person, please.
-(These seeds are difficult to clean, so I usually list only one packet at a time so I can keep up with demand.
-Once I am completely sold out, I will say so in the text here; otherwise, you can assume that I still have seeds and will relist them within a day or two, even if the site says they are sold out.)
+(These seeds are difficult to clean, so I usually list only one or two packets at a time so I can keep up with demand.
+If they appear to be sold out, there’s a good chance I will have more available in a day or two.
+You can sign up for a back-in-stock notification if you’d like to get an email.)
+PA ecotype.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.